 Photodissociation of Molecular Oxygen (O2)

-This movie shows how ultraviolet "light" can break apart a molecule.
-You need the latest version of the Flash player to see this movie.
+You will need to have the latest version of the Flash player to see this animation.

 Photodissociation of Molecular Nitrogen

 Sometimes when a photon hits a molecule, the energy from the photon causes the molecule to break apart.
 Scientists use the term "photodissociation" for such events.
 Photodissociation plays a very important...more

 Light is very strange.
 Sometimes it is best to think of light as a series of waves.
 At other times, it is useful to think of light as a swarm of particles.
 When we think of light as particles, we call...more

 Oxygen is a chemical element with an atomic number of 8 (it has eight protons in its nucleus).
 Oxygen forms a chemical compound (O2) of two atoms which is a colorless gas at normal temperatures and pressures....more

 Most things around us are made of groups of atoms bonded together into packages called molecules.
 The atoms in a molecule are held together because they share or exchange electrons.
 Molecules are made...more

 The thermosphere is a layer of Earth's atmosphere.
 The thermosphere is directly above the mesosphere and below the exosphere.
 It extends from about 90 km (56 miles) to between 500 and 1,000 km (311 to...more

 Nitric acid is a colorless, corrosive liquid and a toxic acid which can cause severe burns.
 Nitric acid consists of nitrogen, oxygen, and hydrogen atoms.
 Nitric acid, in its gas phase, is present in very...more